-- Temporary military training activities involving weapons firing or the use of explosives must: - (a) provide notice, and a noise management plan prepared by a suitably qualified acoustic engineer, to the Council at least 48 hours prior to the commencement of the activity, with the notice specifying: - whether the activity involves live firing and/or the use of explosives or firing of blank ammunition; - (ii) the location of the activity and the boundaries within which the activity will take place; - (iii) the distances to buildings used for activities sensitive to noise; and - (iv) the timing and duration of the activity. - (b) meet the standards in Table E40.6.8.1 Temporary military training activities noise separation distances.
+- (1) Temporary military training activities involving weapons firing or the use of explosives must: - (a) provide notice, and a noise management plan prepared by a suitably qualified acoustic engineer, to the Council at least 48 hours prior to the commencement of the activity, with the notice specifying: - (i) whether the activity involves live firing and/or the use of explosives or firing of blank ammunition; - (ii) the location of the activity and the boundaries within which the activity will take place; - (iii) the distances to buildings used for activities sensitive to noise; and - (iv) the timing and duration of the activity.

+(b) meet the standards in Table E40.6.8.1 Temporary military training activities noise separation distances.

-Table E40.6.8.1 Temporary military training activities noise separation distances single or multiple explosive events 7pm to 7am (night time) 4500m minimum Less than 4500m if Standard E40.6.8(1) and (3) are complied with Firing of blank ammunition 7am to 7pm Less than 750m if Standard E40.6.8(1) and (2) are complied with 7pm to 7am Less than 2250m if Standard E40.6.8(1) and (3) are complied with
+Table E40.6.8.1 Temporary military training activities noise separation distances

+Separation distance to activities sensitive to noise weapons and 7am to 7pm (day time) minimum Less than 1500m if Standard E40.6.8(1) and (2) are complied with single or multiple explosive events 7pm to 7am (night time) 4500m minimum Less than 4500m if Standard E40.6.8(1) and (3) are complied with Firing of blank ammunition 7am to 7pm Less than 750m if Standard E40.6.8(1) and (2) are complied with 7pm to 7am Less than 2250m if Standard E40.6.8(1) and (3) are complied with